moitrishm/moitrishm.github.io/content/authors/admin/_index.md

 website: ""
 ---

-I'm a PhD student at the Applied Mathematics Department at UC Merced
+I'm a PhD student at the Applied Mathematics Department at UC Merced.
+My research interests broadly include mathematical biology and machine learning -- I'm specifically interested in using machine learning to obtain insights on complex biological phenomena such as protein-antibody interactions and antimicrobial resistance.